ButterFlyDevs/StudentsManagementSystem/SMS-Back-End/dbms/docs/source/tdbms_api_rest.rst

 **Teacher** Resource
 --------------------

-A teacher is a person that impart class to students and with our model it is possible only when is related with a subject that is associated with a class.
-This are the basic operations with their methods:
+A teacher entity represent a person that impart class to students and with our model it is possible only when is related with a subject that is associated with a class.

+A teacher entity have a lot of values but thete are one that is always necessary: the name.
+You can't save a new item without it.
+For other hands can be exists some entities with the same name but never with the same 'dni' (Spanish National Document).

+These are the basic operations with the entity:

 GET